Kalschatzi/learning_platform/content/module2/2-tcp-and-udp.md

 weight = 2
 +++

-There are 2 main protocols the internet is based on, TCP(Transmission Control Protocol) and UDP (User Datagram Protocol)
+There are two main protocols the internet is based on, TCP (Transmission Control Protocol) and UDP (User Datagram Protocol)

 ## TCP - Transmission Control Protocol

-The most widely used protocol, having lots of other protocols based on it, like http.
+TCP is the most widely used protocol.
+A lot of other protocols are based on it, including HTTP.
 Key points:
 * Connection-oriented – Establishes a connection before data transfer (via a three-way handshake:
   * SYN (Synchronize) – Client sends a SYN packet to request a connection.